 The first endowed professorship in the Department was the Wallace and Lucille K. Renard Professorship in Psychiatry, which was established in 1941.
 Professors honored with this professorship include Drs.
 Edwin Gildea, Eli Robins, C. Robert Cloninger, and Eric Lenze.

 The Blanche F. Ittleson Professorship in Child Psychiatry was established in 1956.
 Drs.
-E. James Anthony, Felton Earls, Richard Mattison, Richard Todd, and John Constantino have been honored with this professorship.
+E. James Anthony, Felton Earls, Richard Mattison, Richard Todd, John Constantino, and Cynthia Rogers have been honored with this professorship.

 The Spencer T. Olin Professorship in Psychiatry was established in 1974.
 Drs.
 Samuel Guze and Andrew Heath have been installed as Olin Professors.